rmiravalles/getting-started-with-pulumi/README.md

 ### Pulumi Cloud as the state backend

 Pulumi Cloud is a managed service that provides a secure and scalable backend for storing your Pulumi state files.
 To use Pulumi Cloud, you need to sign up for an account at [Pulumi Cloud](https://app.pulumi.com/signup).
 Pulumi Cloud is free for personal use and offers a generous free tier.
+You can also use other backends like AWS S3, Azure Blob Storage, or Google Cloud Storage if you prefer to manage your own state files.

 ### Azure subscription and Azure CLI